 You can’t just hand your superintendent a binder with 250 cost codes, give no explanation, and say, “See you in six months.”
 You have to go over the codes, and make sure your crews know what they mean and how to use them.

-Plus you need some kind of software that makes data entry easy for the field.
+Plus you need some kind of job cost tracking that makes data entry easy for the field.

 Ask yourself, “Does the field have a tool that's workable for them?”
 If the answer is “no,” then you’ve run into the next roadblock that hinders job costing success.